-PitWR (NZ) is a registered charity with five trustees: Ruth Arnison, Chris Arnison, Kay McKenzie Cooke, Barry Arnison and Sheryl McCammon.
+PitWR (NZ) is a registered charity with four trustees: Ruth Arnison, Chris Arnison, Sheryl McCammon, and Barry Arnison.

 Ruth was born in Oamaru, and brought up in Riverton, Timaru and Stirling.
 She travelled/ worked in Europe for three years before marrying Barry and settling in Windermere (UK).
 In 1986 they came to Dunedin for a year.
 Three children and 29 years later, they’re still there!

 Ruth’s poems have appeared in journals, anthologies and ezines in New Zealand, Australia, the UK and USA.
 She won The Robbie Burns Poetry Contest in 2006 and 2009.
 In 2008 she was awarded a NZSA mentorship with Cilla McQueen.
 In 2010 her poems came First and Second in the Timaru Festival of Roses poetry competition.
 In 2013, 2014, and 2015 her poems were selected for the NCEA Practice English exam papers.